William G Macfarlane,

 - R. MOSINGER J.P.W.

-Rudolf Mosinger (1865 to 1918) was a photographer and printer born in in Barazdin 50 miles north of Zagreb in Croatia.
 Mosinger learned photography from 1885 with Dr. Josef Szekely, one of the most prominent Viennese photographers of the time.
-In 1889, he returned to Baraždin where he opened a photography studio, in Kolodvorska Street (Bahnhofstrasse) and soon afterwards a branch in Rogaška Slatina.
-He gained popularity in quite a short time and the local press presented him as one of the best photographers in the country.
+In 1889, he returned to Varaždin where he opened a photography studio, in Kolodvorska Street (Bahnhofstrasse) and, soon afterwards, a branch in Rogaška Slatina, a spa resort now in eastern Slovenia followed.
+Mosinger gained popularity in quite a short time and the local press presented him as one of the best photographers in the country.
 His popularity at the time was significantly contributed to by photographing Archduke Joseph and his entourage during a military exercise held in 1892 in Pecs.
 Mosinger received praise from the Archduke himself and displayed the photographs in his studio.
-On 17 October 1894, Mosinger added a studio at 8 Ilica Zagreb designed by architects Honigsberg and Deutsch.
+On 17 October 1894, Mosinger added a studio at 8 Ilica, Zagreb designed by architects Honigsberg and Deutsch.

 The firm was run jointly by Mosinger and Breyer until 1898.
 After parting ways with Mosinger, Breyer continued to work in Zagreb without a permanent studio until 1904, when he left the profession.